antonyant11/the-makerformlab-docs/docs/architects/getting-started.md

     * Each category offers a curated selection of artworks tailored to specific aesthetic and functional requirements.

 3.  **Refine Your Search (Coming Soon):**
-    While our category Browse is straightforward, we're constantly enhancing The MakerForge.
+    While our category Browse is straightforward, we're constantly enhancing The MakerFormLab.
 Future updates will introduce advanced search and filtering options to help you pinpoint the perfect artwork even faster.

-## Why Use The MakerForge?
+## Why Use The MakerFormLab?

 * **Early Integration:** Avoid costly redesigns by incorporating artworks into your 3D models from the initial concept.
 * **Optimized Planning:** Design with perfect pre-installed power, lighting, and natural light considerations for the artwork.